-STOP 26: A short distance from the dirt road, the trail crosses an E-W trending dolerite dike (d) before reaching Red Cross Path.
-The trail cuts across the dike (image to right).
+STOP 26: A short distance from the old dirt road, the trail crosses an E-W trending dolerite dike (d) before reaching Red Cross Path.
+The trail cuts across the dike (image to right, people standing on dike).

 From Stop 26, continue west on the trail about 40 m to Red Cross Path at junction C5-21.
 This is the starting point of Part 2 of the Skyline Trail tour.